Kyeo1983/Feedback-Button/README.md

 ```
 feedback.addPosFeedback(e, text, msg, title, callback)
 e				:		A feedback jQuery element or selector to it
-text			:		Message on the item
+text			:		Text on feedback item
+msg				:		Message on notification
 title 			: 		Title on notification
 callback	 	:		Callback to execute when this feedback item is clicked.
 No additional parameter is given.
 ```